ujichase/orbit/docs/src/commands/tree.md

 `<unit>...`
       Uppermost hdl unit of the dependency tree

+`--edges, -e <kind>`
+      The kind of dependencies to display (unit, ip, all)

 `--format <fmt>`
-      Determine how to display nodes ('long', 'short')
+      Determine how to display nodes (long, short)

 `--ascii`
       Limit the textual tree characters to the 128 ascii set

-`--ip`
-      Switch to the ip dependency graph

 ## __EXAMPLES__

 ```
 orbit tree
 orbit tree top --format long
-orbit tree --ip --ascii
+orbit tree -e ip --ascii
 ```